 Besides the ice flakes, the most popular dessert in Korea, Sulbing Insadong offers Injeolmi toasts which can also be combined with mozzarella or chocolate.
 Overstuff yourself with Injeolmi and order Injeolmi ice cream, or a box of Injeolmi Cream Omelet.
 Water everything with some coffee, tea, latte, smoothie, or sparkling ade!

 Closest metro station: Jongno 3-ga Station, Exit 5

 5. Insadong street stalls – Ttongppang or Poop Bread

 Insadonggil is the main street of the Insadong neighborhood, famous for its street food.
 This is also the place where Ttongppang or Ddongbbang (literally poop bread) originated from!
 I found this turd-shaped dessert at a street stall on the ground floor of Insadong Ssamziegil shopping center.

 Ttongppang is basically the same as Bungeoppang, which is a fish-shaped pastry stuffed with sweetened red bean paste.
 The main difference is that Ttongppang is in a shape of a stylized feces and, besides red bean paste, the filling includes walnut bits, to give it that crunchiness of a poo.
 Did I say that?
 I never tried eating poo, so I have no idea.
 However, if you like waffles, and have no problem with making fun with your food, you may want to try this sweet shit!

 If you like bizarre food, take a break from popular Korean desserts, and check the insect-based menus in Cambodia!

-At this stall, red bean paste version cost 1.000 Won.
+At this stall, the red bean paste version costs 1.000 Won.
 The one with the chocolate filling had the price of 1.500 Won (80 cents to 1,20 Euros).